dreieinhalb/canteenie/README.md

 # canteenie

-Small python script to get todays canteen/mensa meals for Friedrich-Alexander-University (FAU).
+A small python script that prints todays canteen/mensa menu for FAU on console.

 ## Requirements